-On 21 September 2018, the complainant was informed of the end of his appointment on 31 October 2018, being the date on which he would reach his retirement age of 62, in accordance with Staff Rule 1020.1.
+On 10 September 2018 the complainant was informed of the end of his appointment on 31 October 2018, being the date on which he would reach his retirement age of 62, in accordance with Staff Rule 1020.1.

-On 14 November 2018 the complainant requested the review of the decision to end his appointment on 31 October 2018.
+On 11 October 2018 the complainant requested the review of the decision to end his appointment on 31 October 2018 and alleged that the request for an exceptional extension of his appointment beyond the retirement age was denied, in violation of his rights.